deleplanquet/code_bp/README.rst

     python3 parametres.py

 Here is a list of all the parameters that has to be defined.
-Some parameters are stored without asking anything to the user, but for the other ones, the user will give a value of his choice.

 | **event**: ask for the name of the event (earthquake).
     The format of the event is as follow: *YYYYMMDDHHMMSS*.